The views expressed by the host on this show, now documented to be almost always right 99.1% of the time.

 Now Michelle wants one.

-Reports last week that she is seeking to expand her influence in her husband's administration, set alarm bells ringing among Democrat veterans.
+Reports last week that she is seeking to expand her influence in her husband's administration set alarm bells ringing among Democrat veterans.

-Despite denials from White House officials that Michelle is suffering from Hilaryitis, a burning desire to help her husband run the country.
+Despite denials from White House officials that Michelle is suffering from Hillaryitis, a burning desire to help her husband run the country, her long-running interest in health care has raised painful memories of 94 when Hillary presided over this debacle.

-Democrat insiders have long suspected Michelle Obama was ill equipped for a background role as a dutiful spouse.
+Democrat insiders have long suspected Michelle Obama was ill-equipped for a background role as a dutiful spouse.

-You know when she was happiest during the election, asked one party strategist when Barack had to go back to Hawaii for his dying mother, uh grandmother it was, and Michelle took over his campaign, that's when she was happiest.
+You know, when she was happiest during the election, asked one party strategist when Barack had to go back to Hawaii for his dying mother, grandmother it was, and Michelle took over his campaign.

 That's a Democrat strategist talking.

-Now here's here's my question.
+Now, here's my question.

-Not being married, I I have this question.
+Not being married, I have this question.

-Your wife is Michelle My Bell Obama.
+Your wife is Michelle Mybel Obama.

 So now she's trying to exert herself in the West Wing.